Continuous Test Orchestration And Execution Platform Online

 Can I Perform Mobile Web Automation Testing With Parallel Execution?

 Parallel execution of your test cases can help you enormously pace up your go-to-market launch.
-We understand that which is why we offer a scalable Appium Grid on-cloud to help you perform parallel execution of your mobile web automation test cases.
+We understand that which is why we offer a scalable Appium Grid on-cloud to help you perform parallel execution of your mobile web automation test cases, be it iOS automation testing or Android automation testing.

 You can run multiple test cases in a single instance.
 The number of parallel test sessions will depend upon the number of concurrent sessions you have for your LambdaTest account.